 The results of what the artist wants determines the use of oil, acrylic, or water colors.

-Beginning artists may wish to work from photos.
-Flesh is not always pink there are a variety of colors such as blue, green, coral, red, brown, and yellow.
-There are ready-mixed flesh tints but these tints will not be very true.
-Mixing pigments by your hand will be more accurate.
+Beginner or advanced artists may work from photos.
+Flesh is not always pink, there are a variety of flesh hues.
+Mix primary colors of red, blue, and yellow with slight amounts of blue, green, browns, white and black for skin tones and accuracy.
+There are ready-mixed flesh tints, but these tints are not accurate.

-Coordinating flesh colors to be aesthetically pleasing to the eye is nice, but it is more important to capture the skin qualities of the face on your portrait canvas.
-Artists gifted with this skilled talent add a true realism to the portrait.
+- It is important to capture skin qualities on the subject’s face.
+Artists gifted with this skill add true realism to the portrait.

-Before applying the cosmetic color of the face on the canvas, paint a toned down version of the flesh tone or layer with Burnt umber to cover the white canvas.
-The white of the canvas peering through the paint will alter the color tone.
+- Paint a toned-down version of the flesh tone or layer the white canvas with burnt umber before applying facial colors.
+The white of the canvas peering through the paint will alter color tones.

 Tricia Deed on December 15, 2015: